BenWhetton/keras-surgeon/README.md

 This package has not yet been optimised for performance.
 It can certainly be improved.

 ### Tests:
-Investigate why tests are much slower when they are all run than when they are run individually.\
 Write unit tests for the utility functions.\
 This package pretty tightly coupled with Keras which makes unit testing difficult.
 Some component tests have been written but it needs more work.